15 advantages of setting up a limited company

-One of the most well-known benefits of working via a limited company is that it is typically a more tax efficient way to trade compared to going self employed.
+One of the most well-known benefits of working through a limited company is that it is typically a more tax-efficient way to trade than going self-employed.

-It is worth mentioning that the tax gap between trading structures has narrowed significantly in recent years – primarily due to the increase in dividend tax rates in April 2016, and the April 2023 Corporation Tax hike.
+The tax gap between trading structures has narrowed significantly in recent years—mainly due to the increase in dividend tax rates in 2016 and 2022 and the April 2023 Corporation Tax hike.

 Key points